CSSUoB/TeX-Bot-Py-V2/CONTRIBUTING.md

 ### What Happens Next?

 Once you have made your changes, please describe them in your pull request in full.
 We will then review them and communicate with you on GitHub.
-We may ask you to change a few things so please do check GitHub or your emails frequently.
+We may ask you to change a few things, so please do check GitHub or your emails frequently.

 After that, that's it!
 You've made your first contribution. 🎉